An interesting analysis about the latest acquisition target of HSBC. So, I guess, more will come in the next few years?

 One South African banker, who declined to be identified as he is not authorised to speak to the media, said HSBC could develop its business by focusing on three "hubs": southern Africa, West Africa and East Africa.

 "The next opportunity may be presented in Nigeria, with an equivalent type of acquisition to Nedbank.
-You could use Nedbank to do the southern African area, and you could branch out from Nigeria,"
+You could use Nedbank to do the southern African area, and you could branch out from Nigeria," he said.

 Any acquisition in Nigeria, Africa's most populous nation, would likely carry a hefty price, analysts say.